 Insulation helps keep your home feeling cosy as well as cutting your energy bills.
-But it’s pricey to install so it’s worth finding out if you qualify for a grant to help with the cost of installing insulation in your home.
+But it’s pricey to install, so it’s worth finding out whether you qualify for a grant to help with the cost of installing insulation in your home.

 Some energy companies offer free insulation or grants to help you make your home more energy efficient, thanks to the government’s Energy Company Obligation (ECO) Scheme.

 Even if your energy supplier doesn't, here’s how much you could save on your energy bills with insulation:

 - loft insulation (270mm): between £135 and £250 a year